Booking, timings and what to expect

 The Nazis didn’t use the Reichstag as their parliament house

 A fire at the Reichstag in February 1933 is seen as a pivotal moment in the establishment of Nazi Germany.
-One month after Hitler had been sworn in as the Chancellor of Germany, the suspicious fire broke out in the Reichstag.
-The Nazis quickly blamed the fire on their political opponents – the Communist Party of Germany – and passed an emergency decree that allowed them to suspend the civil liberties of the communists and send them to prison.
+One month after Hitler had been sworn in as Chancellor, a suspicious fire broke out in the Reichstag.
+The Nazis quickly blamed it on their political opponents — the Communist Party of Germany — and passed the Reichstag Fire Decree, which suspended civil liberties and was used to round up communists and other opponents and send them to prison.

-As the fire had rendered the Reichstag building unusable, on the rare occasion parliament did convene during Nazi rule, it did so in the nearby Opera House.
+As the fire had rendered the Reichstag building unusable, on the rare occasions parliament did convene during Nazi rule, it did so in the nearby Opera House.

-This included a meeting, less than a month after the fire, where the parliament voted to allow Hitler to make his owns rules – leading to 12 years of unimaginable horror.
+This included a meeting less than a month after the fire, where parliament passed the Enabling Act — voting to allow Hitler to make his own laws, and leading to 12 years of unimaginable horror.

 A symbol of renewable energy

-On a brighter note, the dome symbolises Germany’s commitment to renewable energy.
+On a brighter note, the dome symbolises Germany's commitment to renewable energy.
 A large sun shield tracks the movement of the sun electronically and blocks or allows direct sunlight, keeping the space warm in winter and reducing the need for air conditioning in summer.
-Its mirrored core directs sunlight into the building reducing the need for lighting, and reflects the parliament chambers lights at night to illuminate the dome externally.
-The dome also helps to ventilate the entire building, by drawing the hot air upwards and recycling energy from the waste air.
+Its mirrored core directs sunlight into the building, reducing the need for lighting, and at night reflects the parliament chamber's lights to illuminate the dome externally.
+The dome also helps ventilate the entire building by drawing hot air upwards and recycling energy from the waste air.

 The dome was designed by a friend of Steve Jobs

-Architect, Norman Foster, designed the dome.
-Foster also designed London’s famous ‘gherkin’ building and worked with Steve Jobs to design Apple’s new headquarters known as Apple Park.
-Both structures, feature immense and intricate glass work – just like you’ll see at the Reichstag.
+Architect Norman Foster designed the dome.
+Foster also designed London's famous 'gherkin' building and worked with Steve Jobs to design Apple's Cupertino headquarters, Apple Park.
+Both structures feature immense and intricate glasswork — just like you'll see at the Reichstag.